vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Implementation and Optimizations

-A transaction scheduler thread is responsible for scheduling VMS functions for execution.
-It reasons about the optimization hints provided by the developers in the VMS application code ($\S$~\ref{subsec:coord_min}) to maximize throughput while coping with transaction isolation.
+\name\ employs Inversion of Control (IoC), which makes event processing and function scheduling transparent to users as in other distributed frameworks, while enforcing transaction isolation.
+A transaction scheduler thread runs Algo~\ref{algo:tx_sched} for scheduling VMS functions.
+It reasons about the concurrency modes specified in the VMS application code ($\S$~\ref{subsec:tx_mgmt}) to maximize throughput while coping with transaction isolation.
 The transaction scheduler maintains a work-stealing pool of transaction worker threads responsible for executing VMS functions.
 The work-stealing pool enhances performance because once multiple functions are scheduled to execute, there are no dependencies between them, and, therefore, transaction worker threads are free to "steal" tasks from each other, preventing additional thread parking and unparking costs.
-To maximize resource efficiency, the transaction scheduler thread blocks if no new event input is available for scheduling.
+To maximize resource efficiency, the transaction scheduler thread blocks if no new event input is available for scheduling (Algo~\ref{algo:tx_sched}).
 Upon terminating a function execution, the transaction worker thread updates the scheduler TiD progress, queues the event output, if present, to sender I/O threads, and proceeds to steal a task from the pool.

+\fakesub{Transaction Dispatching} Network I/O processing in dispatchers follows a similar design to a VMS, but is targeted at maximizing transaction request dispatching while not jeopardizing the TiD assignment process.
+To meet this goal, sender I/O threads never block.
+Instead, in the absence of new event inputs, they yield their CPU time to another thread.
+This ensures minimized waiting times for VMSes because blocking would lead the I/O thread to park and unpark, a costly process for input generation.
+Receiver I/O threads function in the same way as in a VMS.
+Dispatchers assign TiDs to multi-VMS transactions and compute the dependencies of each VMS involved.
+They operate as independent threads in an event loop mode (i.e. non-blocking), outside the context of a thread pool.